Share This Article

 May 6, 2026

-Ahn Hyo-seop (안효섭) made his Met Gala debut on May 4 at the Metropolitan Museum of Art in New York, stepping onto fashion's biggest carpet in a custom Valentino look that immediately pushed him into a different tier of global visibility.
-The Present Company had already confirmed his attendance before the event, according to MK, so the appearance landed as a planned arrival rather than a surprise cameo.
-Once he hit the carpet, Teen Vogue reported that the look centered on a black and gold patterned suit, silk gold shirt, red scarf, and gold studded shoes.
-Vogue also placed Ahn Hyo-seop among its 2026 first timers, which matters because this was not just another celebrity photo call.
-It was a Korean drama lead using the most scrutinized room in fashion to announce that his red carpet ceiling just got a lot higher.
+Ahn Hyo-seop (안효섭) made his Met Gala debut on May 4 at the Metropolitan Museum of Art in New York, stepping onto fashion's biggest carpet in a custom Valentino look that pushed him into a different tier of global visibility.
+According to MK's pre-event agency report, The Present Company confirmed his attendance before the gala, so the appearance landed as a deliberate arrival rather than a surprise cameo.
+As Teen Vogue reported from the carpet, the look centered on a black-and-gold patterned suit, a silk gold shirt, a red scarf, and gold-studded shoes.
+Teen Vogue also noted the traditional button detail tied to the event's Fashion Is Art framing.
+That matters because this was not just another celebrity photo call.
+It was a Korean drama lead using fashion's most scrutinized room to test how far his crossover ceiling can go.

 The Valentino look did exactly what a first Met appearance should do